 When is housing information sent?

-Housing applications are now available online.
-No forms will be mailed to students unless requested by calling the Office of Residential Life and Food Service (in cases of incoming students not having immediate access to internet this summer).
+Housing applications are now available through Simple Campus Housing.
+No forms will be mailed to students unless requested by calling the Office of Residential Life and Dining Services (in cases of incoming students nothaving immediate access to internet this summer).
 Additionally, housing information will be sent out along with orientation newsletters throughout the summer.
+For easy access Simple Campus Housing, students can find the link on the student’s portal page now under the launch pad.

 When are housing forms due?